-8. Show the best individuals your system found from each of Problems 6 and 7 (i.e. their FSA statetransition tables and diagrams),, and analyze their behavior.
-Does the Problem 6 ant demonstrate any particular specializations?
+7. Take one of the best individuals your system produced for each of problem 6a and 6b (i.e., their FSA state-transition tables and diagrams), and analyze its behavior.
+Does the problem 6a ant demonstrate any particular specializations?
+What about the 6b ant?
+And if it does better on the "a" files than the "b" files, what might be going on?
 How do both compare to your hand-coded solution from Problem 1?